townofdon/javascript-primer/course-material/05-primitives.md

 _No need to worry about `symbol`s for now._

 &nbsp;

 &nbsp;

 Phew, that's a lot of information.
-Reward yourself with a scone and cup of coffee/tea/kombucha for all the knowledge you just gained.
+Reward yourself with a snack and cup of coffee/tea/kombucha for all the knowledge you just gained.